SciML/PolyChaos.jl/docs/src/type_hierarchy.md

 └─ OrthoPoly
 ```

-It mirrors the type tree from `AbstractMeasure`: there is a generica (univariate) type `OrthoPoly`, a multivariate extension `MultiOrthoPoly` for product measures, and several univariate canonical orthogonal polynomials.
+It mirrors the type tree from `AbstractMeasure`: there is a generic (univariate) type `OrthoPoly`, a multivariate extension `MultiOrthoPoly` for product measures, and several univariate canonical orthogonal polynomials.

 ## OrthoPoly

-Given an absolutely continuous measure we are wondering what are the monic polynomials $\phi_i: \Omega \rightarrow \mathbb{R}$ that are orthogonal relative to this very measure?
+Given an absolutely continuous measure, we are wondering what are the monic polynomials $\phi_i: \Omega \rightarrow \mathbb{R}$ that are orthogonal relative to this very measure?
 Mathematically this reads

 ```math